becem-gharbi/nuxt-auth/docs/usage/hooks.md

 ### `auth:fetchError`

-This hook triggers on fetch error, can be useful to display API errors.
+This hook is triggered on fetch error and can be useful to globally display API errors.

 ```ts
 export default defineNuxtPlugin({